Canon D30 vs Panasonic GF7

 Studio photographers will appreciate that the Canon D30 (unlike the GF7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D30 and the GF7 have been discontinued, but can regularly be found used on eBay.
+Both the D30 and the GF7 have been discontinued, but can regularly be found used on ebay.
 The D30 was replaced by the Canon D60, while the GF7 was followed by the Panasonic GX850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the D30 and GF7 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Panasonic GF7 Manual.

 So what conclusions can be drawn?
 Is the Canon D30 better than the Panasonic GF7 or vice versa?
 The listing below highlights the relative strengths of the two models.